 Our return to the UK went without a hitch.
 The taxi transfer to the airport arrived early and the Etihad flight took off on time.
-Our transit through Abu Dhabi went smoothly and the chill of a Heathrow landing was an apt wake-up for our onward journey, first by underground to St Pancras and then fast train back to Harborough.
+Our transit through Abu Dhabi went smoothly and the chill of a Heathrow landing was an apt wake-up for our onward journey, first by underground to St Pancras and then by fast train back to Harborough.
 A much fitter and happier Charlotte greeted us with Harry (the greyhound) on the platform to give us a lift back to Willow Bank.
-She informed us that the last week had been rather warm and that today was going to be last before a cold spell was due (she proved to be right!)
+She informed us that the last week had been rather warm and that today was going to be the last before a cold spell was due (she proved to be right!)
 It was quite a while and a struggle before we acclimatised to northern hemisphere late winter temperatures and our internal clocks adjusted back to Greenwich Meantime.

 A few days later we were treated to Sunday lunch at Charlotte’s and distributed a few presents before travelling to Desborough to see Jamie and Ashton in their new home.
 They were in the middle of decorating and some of their furniture was yet to be delivered but it is a lovely starter home for them and it looks easy to maintain.
-A few days later I spent an afternoon helping Jamie re-roof his garden shed with felt, then build a shelf inside the airing cupboard before providing moral support as he finished off painting the staircase wall.
+A few days later I spent an afternoon helping Jamie re-roof his garden shed with felt and then build a shelf inside the airing cupboard before providing moral support as he finished off painting the staircase wall.

 The following day was my birthday and I celebrated it with a trip to the Leicester Royal Hospital for an eye check-up.
 A scan showed that everything was stable and I no longer required any further injections and have been placed on the regular check-up list.
 Not a bad birthday present I thought and I celebrated with a sausage roll from Greggs.
 I spent the rest of the day shopping in Harborough for seeds, in readiness for the growing season.

-Sue and I travelled to the Black Horse in Walcote for a delightful meal that was a very late Christmas present from Sarah and Lee, the following evening Jamie took me for a birthday meal to the Mexican restaurant in Harborough.
+Sue and I travelled to the Black Horse in Walcote for a delightful meal that was a very late Christmas present from Sarah and Lee, the following evening Jamie took me for a birthday meal at the Mexican restaurant in Harborough.
 Having just completed two months of a continual sea-borne feeding frenzy, within five days I had negated my promised fast with three substantial meals in five days!

-On the 10th March we journeyed to Newbold Verdon to inspect Sarah and Lee’s decorating skills in their new home and were quite impressed with what we saw.
+On the 10th of March, we journeyed to Newbold Verdon to inspect Sarah and Lee’s decorating skills in their new home and were quite impressed with what we saw.
 They had been putting in a lot of hard work over many late nights to decorate the rooms downstairs to their own taste and style, the upstairs and the outside would have to wait until the spring arrives.
-That afternoon the four of us had a very pleasant and substantial four course Sunday lunch at the Bosworth Hall Hotel in nearby Market Bosworth.
+That afternoon the four of us had a very pleasant and substantial four-course Sunday lunch at the Bosworth Hall Hotel in nearby Market Bosworth.
 Later that evening Sue and I went to De Montfort Hall in Leicester to see the British Pink Floyd.
-It was a birthday present from Charlotte and Sarah and what and a thoroughly enjoyable one it was too.
+It was a birthday present from Charlotte and Sarah and what a thoroughly enjoyable one it was too.
 The band was magnificent, I have seen the real Pink Floyd twice as I have the Australian version twice, but the music and blend of theatre in the performance by the Brits was something rather special.
 We shall see them again in the future, I am sure.

 On the 14th, Charlotte invited Sue and I over for an evening meal, Suraj was away for the week up in Leeds on an IT course and she fancied a bit of adult company to dilute the energy of two boys and a greyhound.